Matthew-Ryan1995/bidirectional_IIT_control_model/README.md

 # To replicate results

+**WARNING: These simulations take signficant time and compute power to run.
+Please consider this before running the below scripts.**

 1. `code/00_runMe.R` - runs main intervention simulations
   a. `code/create_model_parameters.R` - Creates the model parameters to use in `00_runME.R` based on `code/parameters.xlsx`
   b. `code/create_scenario_parameters.R` - Creates the scenario parameters to run different scenarios in `code/00_runME.R`